 Betta fish are among the most beautiful aquarium pets.

-Bettas or also known as Siamese fish are one of the most beautiful aquarium fish pets.
-They have beautiful and vibrant colors that add charm to your place, plus being curious and sociable makes them one of the perfect home pets.
+They have vibrant colors that add charm to your place, and being curious and intelligent makes them one of the perfect home pets.

 Can betta fish see colors?

-Yes, betta fish can see colors and is good at identifying shapes!
+Betta fish can see colors and are good at identifying shapes!

-Bettas can see pretty well in short distances, but betta fish vision is not that sharp.
-They can identify colors like blue, red, and green.
+They can see well in short distances, but betta fish vision is not that sharp.

-The thing about their eyes is that they have a monocular vision that allows them to see objects in two different directions, which also means they can see two images at once.
+Betta fish have a monocular vision that allows them to see objects in two different directions, which means they can see two images simultaneously.

-Having a monocular vision helps them see potential dangers from the directions on each of their eyes, but it may also be harder for them to focus on certain objects.
+Monocular vision helps them see potential dangers from the directions of each of their eyes, but it may also be harder for them to focus on specific objects.

-Betta fish can see colors, yes, but since colors have different light wavelengths, their ability to see each of them may vary.
+Betta fish can see colors, but what they see may vary since colors have different light wavelengths.

 Do bettas have favorite colors?

-There isn’t enough evidence whether betta has favorite colors, but since bettas have their quirks, having a color preference can be their thing too.
+There isn’t enough evidence whether betta fish like a specific color, but since they have their quirks, having a color preference can be their thing too.